wallarm/product-documentation/docs/2.16/about-wallarm-waf/detecting-vulnerabilities.md

 #### Configuration

-* The scanner can be [enabled or disabled](../user-guides/scanner/configure-scanner-modules.md) in Wallarm Console → **Scanner** section.
+* The scanner can be [enabled or disabled](../user-guides/scanner/configure-scanner-modules.md) in the Wallarm Console → **Scanner** section.
 By default, the scanner is enabled
-* The list of [vulnerabilities that can be detected](../user-guides/scanner/configure-scanner-modules.md) by the scanner can be configured in Wallarm Console → **Scanner** section.
+* The list of [vulnerabilities that can be detected](../user-guides/scanner/configure-scanner-modules.md) by the scanner can be configured in the Wallarm Console → **Scanner** section.
 By default, vulnerability scanner detects all available vulnerabilities
-* The [limit of requests sent from the scanner](../user-guides/scanner/configure-scanner.md#scanners-rps-limits) can be configured in Wallarm Console → **Scanner** section
+* The [limit of requests sent from the scanner](../user-guides/scanner/configure-scanner.md#scanners-rps-limits) can be configured in the Wallarm Console → **Scanner** section
 * If the WAF node operates in the `block` mode, it is required to [disable blocking of IP addresses](../admin-en/scanner-ips-whitelisting.md) from which the scanner sends requests

 ## Managing discovered vulnerabilities